 Why Change?

 We live in a rapidly changing world, and the way we do business is constantly evolving.
-Our changes as a society have a clear impact on how certain things are taught and learned, which plays a huge role for new generations of corporate workers.
+Our societal changes have a clear impact on how certain things are taught and learned, which plays a considerable role for new generations of corporate workers.

-This means that the only way a corporation stays successful is to change the way they deal with learning and performance management.
+This means that the only way a corporation stays successful is to change how it deals with learning and performance management.
 You can’t assess an employee the same way today as you did 10 years ago.
-Honestly, our world moves so fast that you may not even be able to use the same methods as five years ago.
+Our world moves so fast that you may not even be able to use the same methods as five years ago.

-Making the necessary changes to keep your PMS strategy current is important for remaining competitive in the corporate world.
+Making the necessary changes to keep your PMS strategy current is vital for remaining competitive in the corporate world.
 However, this doesn’t have to be complicated.
-The following tips will help you when considering vital changes in the way you assess employees.
+The following tips will help you consider crucial changes in assessing employees.

 Making the Change

-When making changes to your performance assessment system, you will need to get more in-depth regarding your corporation specifically.
-However, the following tips are effective if you use them as a guideline.
+You must learn more about your corporation when changing your performance assessment system.
+However, the following tips are practical if you use them as a guideline.

 1. Always Have a Reason